No-Fail Pandan Honeycomb Cake (Banh Bo Nuong)

 Instructions

-• Dissolve the yeast in warm water with 1 tablespoon of granulated sugar.
+• Activate the Yeast: Dissolve the yeast in lukewarm water with 1 tbsp sugar.
 Let it sit for 15 minutes until it becomes foamy and bubbly, indicating that it's active.

-• Blend the green part of the pandan leaves with coconut milk (slightly warm the coconut milk if it has solidified or curdled).
-Strain the mixture through a fine mesh to obtain pandan-infused coconut milk, adding more coconut milk as needed to reach 170g.
+• Make the Pandan-Coconut Milk Mixture: Blend the green part of pandan leaves with coconut milk (warm it slightly if it’s solidified or curdled).
+Strain through a fine mesh to get pandan-infused coconut milk, then top up with more coconut milk to reach 170 g.
 Stir in the remaining sugar, salt, and pandan flavoring (if using).

-• In a separate bowl, whisk together tapioca starch, all-purpose flour, and eggs until smooth.
+• Prepare the Batter: In a separate bowl, whisk together tapioca starch, all-purpose flour, and eggs until smooth.
 Add the pandan-coconut milk mixture and stir to combine.
-(You could use food processor or a blender to mix).
+(You could use food processor or a blender to mix everything).

-• Strain the mixture to remove any lumps, then fold in the yeast mixture.
+• Combine and Ferment: Strain the mixture to remove any lumps, then fold in the yeast mixture.
 Cover the bowl and let it rest for 1 hour (I keep mine at 86°F/30°C).
 In cooler climates, place the batter in the oven with the light on to maintain a warm environment.

-• Place the mold on the second lowest rack.
-If possible, turn off the top heat or cover the cake with foil.
-Bake for 15 minutes at 355°F (180°C).
+– Place the cake on the second rack, keeping the top heat off (or cover with foil), and bake for 15 minutes at 355°F (180°C).

-Finally, increase the temperature to 355°F (180°C) and bake for an additional 10–15 minutes until the top is golden brown.
+– Finally, increase the temperature to 355°F (180°C) and bake for an additional 10–15 minutes until the top is golden brown.
+You can move the cake to the top rack at this stage — just be quick!

-• Let the cake cool completely before removing it from the pan.
+• Cool and Unmold: Let the cake cool completely before removing it from the pan.
 Since Bánh Bò Nướng is sticky, cooling it fully makes it easier to take out.

 Tried this recipe?Let us know how it was!